A safe place to keep your will

 The King County Superior Court Clerk's Office is a safe and private place to keep a will.
-Bring the original will to the clerk's office with a completed Will Repository Cover Sheet (form below) and $20, the clerk will accept, seal and store the will securely.
+Bring the original will to the Clerk's Office with a completed Will Repository Cover Sheet and $20.
+The Clerk will accept, seal and store the will securely.
 No one can see it while you are still alive, unless they have a court order.

 Leaving a will in the Will Repository does not make it a legal will or valid.
 To learn if your will is valid, talk to a lawyer.
 You are not required to leave your will in the Will Repository.